Friday, April 29, 2016

 The "before" is the all-dried-leaves foreground - a "dead-zone" where we needed to work.

-The "after" is all that healthy green, where we worked a year ago.
+The "after" is all that healthy green, where we cleared and seeded a year ago.

 A month ago, Eriko and a few others had raked the leaves away and seeded the mix of rare and uncommon open woods seeds we had gathered last fall and summer.